 - The Celica XX, the JDM (Japanese Domestic Market) model of Celica Supra fitted 185/70 R 14 for this size we recommend the 185/70 VR 14 PIRELLI CINTURATO CN36.
-For this size tyre the Michelin 14E Offset Valve Inner Tube is the best tube to fit this tyre.
+For this size tyre the Michelin 14E is the best tube to fit this tyre.

-- In 1986 when the Supra became a standalone model, seperate from the Celica, it moved to 16" wheels, with all models fitting 225/50 - 16 .
+- In 1986 when the third generation Supra A70 became a standalone model, separate from the Celica, it moved to 16" wheels, with all models fitting 225/50 - 16 .
 We recommend the 225/50 YR 16 PIRELLI CINTURATO P7.
 The 3.0L Celica Supra also fit this size tyre.

-- In 1993 the 225/50 - 16 was kept as the front tyre for the Supra, while 245/50 - 16 was fitted to the rear.
+- In 1993 the 225/50 - 16 was kept as the front tyre for the Fourth Generation Supra A80, while 245/50 - 16 was fitted to the rear.
 Unfortunately, no classic tyre manufacturer currently makes a tyre of this size.

 - The rear tyre was changed in the 1997 model to 245/45 - 16, we recommend the 245/45 YR 16 PIRELLI CINTURATO P7.

 - The Supra Turbo fitted 235/45 - 17 on the front and 255/40 - 17 on the rear.
 Sadly no classic tyre manufacturers currently make a tyre for either size.

 Toyota Supra Recommended Tyres